nkinnan/esphome-pace-bms/README.md

 # Supported BMS Configuration (read / write) - **Protocol Version 25 ONLY**

-It is difficult to find good documentation on either of these protocols.
+Its difficult to find good documentation on these protocols.
 All the references I have are incomplete.
 For version 25 I was able to snoop on the exchanges between PbmsTools and my battery pack in order to decode all of the commands necessary for reading/setting these configuration values.
 However, the only battery pack I own which speaks version 20, is sending some very strange non-paceic commands for configuration settings.
 Unfortunately I was unable to decode those, and even if I did, I don't think it would apply to all brands of battery pack speaking version 20.
 For that reason, I didn't pursue it further, and these settings are only applicable to battery packs speaking paceic version 25.

 These writable toggles and selects are supported by both `type=MASTER` and `type=SLAVE` BMSes, but for `type=SLAVE` they *become read-only*